 Bertram in Burnet County, Texas — The American South (West South Central)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 12, 2010, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 660 times since then and 3 times this year.
-Photos: 1. submitted on February 12, 2010, by Keith Peterson of Cedar Park, Texas.
-2. submitted on November 18, 2011, by Richard Denney of Austin, Texas. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 25, 2020.
+It was originally submitted on May 24, 2020, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 292 times since then and 94 times this year.
+Photos: 1, 2, 3. submitted on May 24, 2020, by Keith Peterson of Cedar Park, Texas. • J. Makali Bruton was the editor who published this page.